 WHO WE ARE

-Once in danger of prostitution, these mothers now have the ability to support themselves with the skills they’ve learned in our school.
+Once in danger of prostitution, these women now have the ability to support themselves with the skills they’ve learned in our school.
 Through this endeavor, families have been given a second chance, with women learning employable skills capable of illuminating their futures.

 At the end of their coursework women are given sewing machines, which they use to continue crafting and trading within their communities.